SEED

 🔗 Click to Reserve Tickets

-• Guests are invited to experience Faraway Farm through a guided tour, encountering the animals up close and learning how regenerative practices sustain the land.
+• Experience Faraway Farm through a guided tour, encountering the animals up close and learning how regenerative practices sustain the land.

-• Join us for our flagship performance of the “Seed” cycle.
+• Our flagship performance of the “Seed” cycle.

 Program: